chrisbristow/project-436/README.md

   - Free memory.
 - Commands run can generate events (based on thresholds), or report metrics.
+- All monitoring operations can be provided with set of times when they should be "active".
+This can be used, for instance, to ignore events that may be invoked during a system's maintenance period.

 If an aa436.py Agent's configuration needs to be changed, it can be instructed to discard it's current configuration by sending it a "Reset"